Born in Ireland

 For centuries, Ireland has been a center for the design and production of iconic items such Aran jumpers and handcrafted glassware, jewelry, fabrics, and blankets.

 Ireland is deeply intertwined with Pewpols’ identity and products with many of our designs named after Irish icons and landmarks.
-Summing up our drive and mission, we are incredibly passionate about our products and we want to work with people both at home and overseas who share our vision for unparalled design and quality.
+Summing up our drive and mission:

-In summer 2022 our first purpose built design studio was constructed on the foot of Tara Hill in Gorey Co.
+In summer 2022 our first purpose-built design studio was constructed on the foot of Tara Hill in Gorey Co.
 Wexford.
-A wooden structure designed by Abwood in Co.
-Wicklow, the studio is located one mile from the Irish coastline and includes a design suite, recreation area and purpose built dispatch room.
+A wooden structure designed by Abwood of County Wicklow, the studio is located one mile from the Irish coastline and includes a design suite, recreation area, and purpose-built dispatch room.

-"As someone who enjoys country life, it is important for me to stay close to my routes in Gorey.
-The studio allows me to move organically between work and home life, free from the distractions.
-I can be focused and productive here.” - Niall D. O'Sullivan
+"Living and working in the countryside is very important to me.
+The studio allows me to move organically between work and home life, free from distractions.
+I can be focused and productive in this space.” - Niall D. O'Sullivan.

 Interview with the Founder